mongodb/docs/source/about.rst

 This Manual
 ~~~~~~~~~~~

-The MongoDB Documentation project aims to complete a full manual for
+The MongoDB documentation project aims to provide a complete manual for
-the MongoDB database server that describes it's use, behavior,
+the MongoDB database server describing its use, behavior,
 operation, and administration.
-See ":doc:`/contents`" for a full index
-of all content in this manual.
-The information in this resource is
-replacing MongoDB's first documentation resource, located on the
-`MongoDB Wiki <http://mongodb.org>`_ (for a topical overview see the
-:ref:`MongoDB wiki outline <mongodb-wiki>`.)
+These docs will
+eventually replace MongoDB's `original documentation <http://mongodb.org>`.

 Licensing
 `````````

-The full contents of this manual is licensed under a Creative Commons "`Attribution-NonCommercial-ShareAlike 3.0 Unported
+This manual is licensed under a Creative Commons "`Attribution-NonCommercial-ShareAlike 3.0 Unported
 <http://creativecommons.org/licenses/by-nc-sa/3.0/>`_"
 (i.e. "CC-BY-NC-SA") license.